 Have carbonated and noncarbonated beverages to offer as well as water.
 Check out this recipe for Healthy Homemade Soda that’s way healthier than store bought from Dogwoods and Dandelions!

 Planning the party as much as possible will make it easier to look for sales, comparison shop, and borrow needed items.
 Planning the food and drink options will allow time to look for the best prices and different ways to offer variety.
 These tips should help to plan, make, and serve the party food ideas on a budget.

-**Before you go, don’t forget to pin this Sweet and Spicy Pecans Recipe to your favorite Pinterest board to save for later!!**
+**Before you go, don’t forget to pin this delicious recipe to your favorite Pinterest board to save for later!!**